lowrycode/swaplett-project/README.md

 For example, the `makeSwap` function is called whenever a user makes a valid swap on the grid.
 This function involves carrying out a number of procedures but rather than incorporating all of them directly within this function, each procedure is abstracted into its own helper function:
 - **`updateGridArr`:** This function updates the array which stores the letters at each location in the grid.
 - **`updateGridCellContents`:** This function updates the page display to show the new positions of letters within the grid.
-- **`setGridCellClassNames`:** This function ensures that each grid cell has the relevant classes assigned (.draggable, .green, .yellow) as dictated by the position of the letter in the grid. *This function is called for both the dragged cell and the target cell and is also used by the `drawGrid` function when initially setting up a new game.*
+- **`setGridCellClassNames`:** This function ensures that each grid cell has the relevant classes assigned (`.draggable`, `.green`, `.yellow`) as dictated by the position of the letter in the grid. *This function is called for both the dragged cell and the target cell and is also used by the `drawGrid` function when initially setting up a new game.*
-- **`processResolvedGridCells`:** This function checks if a grid cell is resolved (i.e. the letter is in the correct position) and, if so, removes drag events from the cell and removes its coordinates from the `unresolvedGridCells` set. *This function is called for both the dragged cell and the target cell separately.*
+- **`processResolvedGridCells`:** This function checks if a grid cell is resolved (i.e. the letter is in the correct position) and, if so, removes drag events from the cell and removes its coordinates from the `unresolvedGridCells` `set`. *This function is called for both the dragged cell and the target cell separately.*
 - **`endGame`:** This function is conditionally called if the game has ended and handles multiple procedures that are called at the end of the game.

 Structuring the code in this way ensures that it is easy to understand, modify and test.